Making picture frames for jigsaw puzzles is part and parcel of everyday picture framing. Most experienced framers should

 | List of Do's | List of Don'ts | ||

-| ✓ | Do check the finish puzzle size which is usually shown the product details of the puzzle box before buying it.
+| ✓ | Do check the finished puzzle size, usually shown the product details of the product box before buying it.
 Chances are that it won't finish up to a common or standard size and that a custom picture will be required. | ❌ | Don't presume that you'll readily or easily be able to find off-the-shelf frames for your jigsaw puzzles.
-We have framed hundreds over decades, but have seen and heard of only once, or maybe twice, of Customers finding ready made frame for them. |
+We have framed hundreds over decades, but have seen and heard of only a few times of Customers being able to source ready made frame for them. |

 | ✓ | Do remember that nowadays, most modern puzzles are manufactured with protective coatings.
 Typically, this is a matte or satin laminate is applied during production to protect the image from wear, moisture, and fading. | ❌ | Don't think that you have to glue or mount your jigsaw puzzle before giving it to a picture framer for framing.
 The framer will most likely either mount it on an adhesive board, or glue it down, most likely in a workshop vacuum press, before making the frame for it. |

-| ✓ | Do make sure that your solved or finished puzzle is safely laid on a straight, rigid and stiff plywood, MDF or foamboard sheet before handling it or moving it.
-Some Customers have brought to us their puzzles rolled up in felt and towels.
-Unfortunately, the puzzles then broke up when being unrolled during the Customers' consultation. | ❌ | Don't expect that your jigsaw puzzle necessarily needs to be glazed.
-Around half of the jigsaw puzzles we frame are without glass.
-This is because glazing them detracts from the look and feel of a finished puzzle and tends to make them look like prints under glass rather than assembled puzzles. |
+| ✓ | Do make sure that your solved or finished puzzle is safely resting on a straight, rigid and stiff sheet or board before handling it or moving it.
+Some Customers have brought to us puzzles rolled up in felt and towels.
+Unfortunately, the puzzles then broke up when being unrolled during the Customers' consultation. | ❌ | Don't expect that your jigsaw puzzle necessarily has to be glazed.
+More than two-thirds of the jigsaw puzzles we frame are without glass.
+This is because is it is thought or felt that glazing detracts from the look and feel of a finished puzzle and tends to make them look like prints under glass rather than real puzzles. |

 Here’s my tip.
 I really enjoy puzzles and I’m always making some for my family and friends.
 But you have to watch picture framers because some can rip you off.
 They have to gall to charge you more than double what they’re worth with the excuse that puzzles are hard to do.
 But I did a picture framing course with and old framer and we did several together.
 Well, sticking down ( glueing down) a puzzle is the same as glueing a poster, you just have to be a little more careful in not upsetting the assembled pieces.
 After the puzzle has been pressed for a few minutes, you can take it out of the vacuum press, and that’s it, you can then easily put any old photo frame or picture frame around it.
 I actually like mine without glass, so puzzles should work out -cheaper- not dearer when getting these framed